 For instance: Inventory that’s considered a work in process needs to be revalued to consider the margin markup, estimated costs to complete, and the related costs of disposition.

-Clarity around these key accounting issues can avoid surprises, misunderstandings, and most importantly, post-acquisition disputes for private equity firms.
+Clarity around these key accounting issues can avoid surprises, misunderstandings, and most importantly, post-acquisition disputes.
+By addressing these accounting issues, private equity firms will ensure a successfully road ahead for value creation.